by Lance Hill | Apr 23, 2025 | How To, Mirliton, Uncategorized

 9. Water It:

 Water it at the ground level–overhead watering spreads plant diseases downwards.
 Mirlitons don’t need much watering in the spring, and that’s the time most people are likely to over-water.
-The simplest way to prevent over-watering is a soil sampler.
-The inexpensive device will also tell you if your soil is too dry during a heatwave or drought..
+The simplest way to prevent over-watering is to use a soil sampler.
+The inexpensive device will also tell you if your soil is too dry during a heatwave or drought.
+If you have a raised bed, you can also use the bamboo stake method to sample soil moisture.
 Set up a regular watering schedule throughout the summer.
 Once the vine gets going, the mirliton leaves will tell you if it has adequate moisture.
 This process is called guttation, and you can learn how to read the leaves here.

 10. Scout It Daily: